 Life changes and transitions

-Career changes, “mid-life crises”, moving to a new location, unplanned pregnancy, miscarriage, divorce, spiritual dilemmas and retirement are examples of challenging life transitions.
+Career changes, “mid-life crises”, moving to a new location, unplanned pregnancy, miscarriage, divorce, spiritual dilemmas and retirement are challenging life transitions.
 Alterations in life circumstances require adjustments to unfamiliar conditions, and often significantly impede daily existence.
 Though the inevitability of change in life is assured, extreme disruption need not be.